SovereignCloudStack/docs/standards/certification/test-and-adapt-example.md

 ```

 So we run the *SCS-compatible IaaS* tests defined in `scs-compatible-iaas.yaml` in version `v4`; without option `-V`,
-the latest effective version would have been used.
+all active versions would have been used, producing more output.
 We further define the cloud to be named `CIAB` (short for
 Cloud-in-a-Box) in the report.
 And we set the parameter `os_cloud` to `ciab-test`.
 This references the
 name of the cloud as configured in OpenStack `clouds.yaml` and `secure.yaml` which contain the configuration
 and credentials to access the cloud as tenant user via the API (SDK or CLI).